djaumandreuonda/AdaChess/README.md

 My approach to QA will be to conduct some unit testing using angular testing framework.
 After creating services/controllers on angular I will prioritise testing the most important methods and will attempt to test as much code as I can, especially those functions that cannot be tested visually (by playing the game).

-Extra:
+In addition to this:

-- I will not commit any code that contains any bug or that isn't finish.
-I will always commit code that is clean, same with merging branches
+- I will not commit any code that contains any bug or that isn't finished.
+I will always commit code that is clean, the same applies to pull requests
 - I will test any new function implemented visually

 #### First MVP requirements